Image Embedding Models: Which to Use and Why Fine-Tuning Wins in 2026

 The CLIP model, known for its capacity to comprehend and link text and images, is trained on a vast internet corpus.
 However, its generalized training may not fully equip it to handle specific or specialized content.
 To maximize CLIP's potential for a particular task or domain, fine-tuning is essential.

-Fine-tuning is a pretty standardized part of building product matching systems.
+Fine-tuning is a pretty standardized part of building product recognition systems.
 Most use cases have unique variables such as setting, camera quality, and product count that create variations of how to accomplish the task.
 The goal of fine-tuning in this specific part of product matching is to better match the cropped products in the environment to product records in the database.
 This database has the classes of SKUs we know exist.

 The dataset we focused on optimizing for is RP2K: A Large-Scale Retail Product Dataset for Fine-Grained Image Classification.
-It contains more than 500,000 images of retail products on shelves belonging to 2000 different products.
+It contains more than 500,000 images of retail products on store shelves belonging to 2000 different products.

 This dataset is awesome for product matching use cases as the images used come from a high noise environment in a cropped from the shelf format.
 Most of the datasets companies use for training and testing their product matching systems come from Open Food Facts, which are stale product images with very little noise.
 While these are pictures of the products you want to recognize, they do not look like the products that come from the shelf in terms of angle, size, and brightness.
 You might see a super high accuracy on the dataset from Open Food Facts, then move to a real product use case and see your accuracy evaporate.

-Before we get into the details of the results of our new model let's look at the results of the most common models used for product similarity in the product matching use case.
+Before we get into the details of the results of our new model let's look at the results of the most common models used for product similarity in the product recognition use case.
 We want to see how well CLIP and Fashion CLIP are at finding matching SKUs in the database.
 Take a look at the chart below to see how they perform in this task.

-We can clearly see that for the kind of images that are present in the RP2K dataset, and real product matching use cases it’s very challenging for the baseline CLIP model, and the fine-tuned Fashion CLIP model to perform well. in our evaluation CLIP reached 41% while Fashion CLIP reached 50% Top-1 Accuracy.
+We can clearly see that for the kind of images that are present in the RP2K dataset, and real product matching use cases, it's very challenging for the baseline CLIP model and the fine-tuned Fashion CLIP model to perform well.
+In our evaluation CLIP reached 41% while Fashion CLIP reached 50% Top-1 Accuracy.
 This means that when we provide an input cropped product image the correct result is returned as the top result 41% & 50% of the time.
 As you can imagine, these numbers go up as we expand the parameter to the correct result being in the top 3 or top 5 returned results.
 That being said, it's concerning that the correct result appears in the top 3 results under 65% of the time with either model, and CLIP never moves past 60%.

 1. Creating Embeddings for Training Images: